matraic/m3e/packages/radio-group/README.md

 ## 🗂️ Elements

-- `m3e-radio-group` — A container for a set of radio buttons that enforces single selection.
+- `m3e-radio-group` — A container for a set of radio buttons.
 - `m3e-radio` — A radio button that allows a user to select one option from a set of options.

 ## 🧪 Example